Are you searching for the perfect keto appetizers and low-carb party foods to serve at your next gathering?

 #22: Easy Keto Crab Cakes Recipe With Pork Rinds

-If you’re looking to add crab cakes to your low-carb party menu, try this easy low-carb version that’s also gluten-free since it omits traditional binders like wheat flour and breadcrumbs.
+If you’re looking to add crab cakes to your repertoire of keto appetizers, try this easy low-carb version that’s also gluten-free since it omits traditional binders like wheat flour and breadcrumbs.

 But that’s the only major difference between these low-carb crab cakes and the ones you’re used to making.
 With Old Bay seasoning, lemon, and mayo, you won’t even taste the pork rinds used for the “breading.”